 You may have heard that investing has historically been a good way to earn more money over the long term than by simply saving up.
-And that could be brilliant news for your long-term goals — things like retiring or building wealth.
+And that could be brilliant news for your long-term goals — things like retiring, buying a house, or general wealth-building.

 Soooo … how does investing work, exactly?
 And how might it make you money?
 Good questions.
 Here’s a quick rundown of the most common types of investments and what they do.

 Investing is the practice of contributing your money (or capital in general) toward a larger asset, pool, fund, business, or project.

 The hope is that that asset, fund, or project will grow in value, in which case your piece of the pie will grow, too — which would mean profit or income for you.
 That said, the opposite can also happen, particularly in the short-term — you may lose part or even all of the value of your investments if and while the asset, fund, or project shrinks in value.

 When you buy a company’s stock, you actually own a very small slice of the company itself, and you can call yourself a shareholder.
 Most stock is “voting” stock, which means you’d be able to vote on big decisions like who’ll serve on the company’s board, aka shape the way the company is run — that’s why executives are so concerned about keeping shareholders happy.

 The company might also share a percentage of its profits with shareholders — aka pay out dividends.
 For most shareholders, dividends aren’t guaranteed.
 Companies can choose to pay them if that year’s profits were good and they want to keep shareholders happy.
 They usually share this information via press release after they finalize their income statements.

 The value of a share of stock is a reflection of how much investors think the entire company is worth.
 So if a company is estimated to be worth $10 million and there are 1 million shares of stock in existence, each share would be worth $10.
 (This is a simplified example because there are often different levels of stock you can buy for a single company, but that’s the gist.)